vince-nlp/aclrollingreview/_posts/2024-04-01-reviewing-workload-requirement.md

 title: Upcoming changes for April cycle - reviewing workload requirement
 ---

-Submissions will open on April 4th for the April ARR Cycle.
-The site is available [here](https://openreview.net/group?id=aclweb.org/ACL/ARR/2024/April).

 As we continue to add incremental changes to our review process, and OpenReview (OR) infrastructure, we want to highlight an important change that will be implemented for the upcoming April cycle: a reviewing workload requirement.